 If your stand is run primarily by volunteers or by inexperienced employees, keep this in mind when deciding what types of food to serve.
 Will the machines be easy to operate?
 Will safety be a concern?
 For example, fryers may not be the best choice for these types of situations – instead, lean toward less complicated equipment like popcorn machines and warmers.

 How much space and electrical capacity do you have?

-All the variety in the world won’t help you if you don’t have room for your staff to move or you experience a power shortage.
-Most hot dog grills and small to medium popcorn machines use standard 120 volts, but meet with your building manager as well any local inspectors to ensure your space has the ability to handle each piece of equipment you’re considering.
+When planning for equipment you’ll need to make sure to have room for your staff to move and adequate electrical capacity.
+Most hot dog grills and small to medium popcorn machines use standard 120 volts but meet with your building manager as well as any local inspectors to ensure your space has the ability to handle each piece of equipment you’re considering.
 Don’t forget to think about the amount of power being used if all the machines are running at the same time.

 Who are your customers?